 Insects and pests can wreak havoc on a tree's health, causing leaf damage, trunk infestations, and even weakening the tree's structure.
 Early pest detection and appropriate pest control measures can safeguard your tree from further harm.

-Fungal infections and diseases can silently take over your tree, compromising its ability to thrive. like cankers, mold, or wilting branches.
+Fungal infections and diseases can silently take over your tree, compromising its ability to thrive.
+Look out for signs like cankers, mold, or wilting branches.
 Addressing diseases promptly with the help of an arborist can prevent further deterioration.

 Pruning is not just for aesthetics; it also plays a vital role in tree health.
 Regular pruning removes dead and infected branches, limiting the spread of diseases and allowing the tree to focus on healing.